—- plugin —-

-You must enter the AWS access key ID and secret access key values, and the API endpoint from your Amazon account.
+You must enter the AWS access key ID and secret access key values, and select the SES region (as shown on your Amazon SES Account dashboard).
 If you have previously used the core phplist Amazon SES processing then these are the same values that you have entered in config.php.

 To send emails concurrently you need to enable curl multi and enter the maximum number of emails to send concurrently.

 The plugin can create a log file of multi-curl transfers that shows the elapsed time of each transfer.
 It can also create a log file of each curl transfer to help in debugging.
 The log files are created in the directory identified by the phplist config variable

 The plugin does not control the sending rate, which is done by core phplist as for any other method of sending emails.
 You should set the throttle, batch size, etc to meet any limit set by Amazon SES.

 For SES to send bounces to phplist the

 $message_envelope email address must be verified on your SES console

 If the call to the SES API fails then a record is added to the event log, which you can see on the Event Log page.

 As an example, this is the event reported when the Access Key ID is invalid